Jammu and Kashmir (union territory): Tourism

-Some major tourist attractions in Jammu and Kashmir are Srinagar, the Mughal Gardens, Gulmarg, Pahalgam, Patnitop, Bhaderwah and Jammu.
-Every year, thousands of Hindu pilgrims visit holy shrines of Vaishno Devi and Amarnath which has had significant impact on the state's economy.
+Some major tourist attractions are Srinagar, the Mughal Gardens, Gulmarg, Pahalgam, Patnitop, Bhaderwah and Jammu.
+Every year, thousands of Hindu pilgrims visit holy shrines of Vaishno Devi and Amarnath which has had significant impact on the economy.
 The Kashmir valley is one of the top tourist destinations in India.
 Gulmarg, one of the most popular ski resort destinations in India, is also home to the world's highest green golf course.
-The decrease in violence in the state has boosted the state's economy, specifically tourism.